carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > {: .language-bash}
 {: .challenge}

-If we list all the libraries in this new envrionment, we can see that jupyter, iris, cmocean, gitpython and all their required dependencies have been installed:
+If we list all the libraries in this new environment, we can see that jupyter, iris, cmocean, gitpython and all their required dependencies have been installed: